 We see project-based learning as one strategy to develop the 3 E’s – students who are engaged thinkers and ethical citizens with an entrepreneurial spirit.
 Other instructional strategies that are used at MSS to support and enhance student learning include (please note that this is not a comprehensive list): direct teaching, cross-grade/class learning, Levelled Literacy Intervention, problem-solving and simulations, integration of technologies, formative feedback, reflection that supports metacognitive awareness, guest presentations and mentor support, etc. As professionals, our teachers look at a variety of resources and utilize a range of teaching strategies to meet the needs of our diverse students.

 Developing competencies for successful learning and living

 At MSS, we also focus on competencies which students need to develop over time and through a set of related curricular outcomes.
 A competency is an interrelated set of attitudes, skills and knowledge that is drawn upon and applied to a particular context for successful learning and living.
 Through the projects we develop, we hope our students will develop these important life skills and knowledge.
-Some of the competencies we focus on include:

 Embedding these competencies in instruction enables us to develop engaging and relevant learning experiences that meet the needs of all students.